nmbr73/Shaderfuse/Tools/Modules/Lua/Shadertoys/README.md

 # Modules/Lua/Shadertoys/
 These Lua files are just some (work in progress) helper modules to support the `Script/Comp/Shadertoys/Repository Tools/`.
+Find the documentation on [/Tools/Documentation/](https://nmbr73.github.io/Shadertoys/Tools/Documentation/).

 ## Documentation